nickbrandt/GitLab/doc/architecture/blueprints/graphql_api/index.md

 ### Ensure consistency with the rest of the codebase

-GraphQL is not the only thing we work on, but it cuts across entire application.
+GraphQL is not the only thing we work on, but it cuts across the entire application.
 It is being used to expose data collected and processed in almost every part of our product.
-It makes it tighly coupled with our monolithic codebase.
+It makes it tightly coupled with our monolithic codebase.

 We need to ensure that how we use GraphQL is consistent with other mechanisms we've designed to improve performance and reliability of GitLab.

-We have an extensive experience with evolving out REST API.
+We have extensive experience with evolving our REST API.
 We want to apply this knowledge onto GraphQL and make it performant and secure by default.

 - Design direct uploads for GraphQL